Code-Institute-Submissions/Ocean-memory-game/README.md

     - the cards are laid out in a grid dependant on the level selected.
     - Easy - 3 cards deep, 6 cards in length.
     - Medium - 4 cards deep and 6 cards in length.
-    - Hards - 5 cards deep and 6 cards in length.
+    - Hard - 5 cards deep and 6 cards in length.

 6. **Footer**
     - A small copyright displays below the game board.